Start . 1st phase: 2019

 The National Collaborative Inventory of Industrial Heritage (INCPI) aims at promoting awareness of the industrial past, safeguarding its material culture and transforming knowledge into valuable contributions to present-day society.
 The identification and survey of Portuguese industrial heritage assets, the training of qualified agents in different sectors of society, and the systematisation and sharing of the acquired knowledge are intended to provide the different communities with access to an important and valuable cultural, scientific and technical legacy, which marked an era but is rapidly disappearing.

 Leonor Medeiros .
-Coordenator
+Coordinator

 Jorge Custódio (IHC, NOVA FCSH)